Ethnic enclave: Ethnic enclaves in the United States

 Immigration to the United States has occurred in waves that demonstrate the predominance of certain sets of ethnic minorities.
 As immigrants tended to cluster in certain cities and states, separate waves were responsible for the establishment of ethnic enclaves in separate physical spaces.
 The best-known ethnic enclaves in American cities began to appear with the arrival of large numbers of Irish immigrants during the first third of the nineteenth century and continued forming throughout that century and the twentieth as successive waves of immigrants arrived in the United States.
 In the early 20th century, immigrants chose to live in enclave neighborhoods because of language barriers and cost-of-living benefits.
 Sociologists Robert Park and Edward Burgess integrated a model that studied these patterns in the 1920s.
 This model showcased how immigrants who arrived in the U.S. in the early 20th century were drawn to urban enclave neighborhoods as they opened up opportunities for social networking and employment.

 In 1998, nearly three quarters of all immigrants in the United States lived in California, New York, Texas, Florida, New Jersey or Illinois.
 Housing discrimination remains a factor in the persistence of racial enclaves in American cities.
 However, more recent patterns of migration, such as chain migration, challenge traditional methods of enclaves establishment.

+A 2023 study found that 43% of the foreign-born population in the United States lived in ethnic neighborhoods in 1970.
+By 2010, this had risen to 67%.
+Ethnic neighborhoods tend to have lower average incomes and housing values, as well as more rental housing and more inhabitants that commute without a car.

+Most ethnic neighborhoods in the United States disappear within a decade or two, as immigrants gain language abilities, cultural skills, and resources and subsequently move elsewhere.

 Historical ethnic enclaves

 Ethnic enclaves have become commonplace in modern times, with the increase in the geographic mobility of humankind.
 However, they have also arisen in historical times, for various reasons.
 The village of Schandorf, now in Austria, was for centuries a Croatian ethnic enclave, surrounded by areas of Austrian and Hungarian ethnicity.
 The enclave originated around 1543 when the Hungarian magnate Batthyany sought to repopulate lands that had been emptied by devastating Turkish attacks; he invited Croatian settlers.
 The town of Alghero in Sardinia still marginally preserves a Catalan ethnic enclave; this dates from a military conquest of the town by Catalans in the 14th century.
 Ethnic enclaves also arose when a people remained in its original territory but came to be surrounded by a far more numerous majority, as in the case of Vepsians and Russians.
-Many of New York's neighborhoods were once Italian neighborhoods, to the point of New York in the nineteenth and twentieth century once having an Italian population larger than that of Rome, the Italian capital at the time.
+The city of Hat Yai in southern Thailand has been an ethnic enclave for Malay Muslims and Chinese immigrants from the 19th century onwards.
+Budaya Pampang in Indonesia was an ethnic enclave for the Kenyah people who migrated from present-day Malinau and West Kutai in the 1960s, after rejecting to join the newly-formed country of Malaysia.